bokulich-lab/q2-plugin-template/README.md

     - add the `# flake8: noqa` flag on top of the `versioneer.py` file for the file to be ignore by lint checks

 Enjoy!

+### Testing conda builds
+Follow these steps to test a conda build locally:
+1. Make sure to add the required dependencies in the [ci/recipes/meta.yaml](ci/recipes/meta.yaml) file
+2. Run the [test_build.sh](ci/recipes/test_build.sh) script to attempt a local build:
+    * you can specify build platform, `osx` or `linux` (not tested), see below
+    * the script will try to find your conda installation path
+    * you need to specify which QIIME 2 version you want to test against, e.g. to build for 2021.8 do (from `ci/recipe`):
+      ```shell
+      sh test_build.sh 2021.8 osx
+      ```
+Occasionally, when the build process got interrupted (by the user or by an error), you may need to clean up before running it again.
+To clean up, you should remove the following:
+* `testing-*/` - the entire directory containing the testing environment (where `*` stands for QIIME 2 version)
+* `env.yml` - environment specification file, fetched during the build test